-Objective Description Governance To provide responsible and accountable governance and management of the EMRC.
+Objective Governance Description To provide responsible and accountable governance and management of the EMRC.
 Includes the activities of members of council and the administration and operation of facilities and services to members of Council together with other administrative governance costs.
 General purpose funding To provide responsible and accountable financial Includes the activities relating to the management of the EMRC's investment management practices. portfolio, records interest revenue as well as other general purpose revenue.
 Community amenities To provide sustainable waste disposal, Includes waste disposal, resource recovery and recycling operations resource recovery and recycling operations and undertaken at the Red Hill Waste Disposal Facility, the Hazelmere Resource solutions in partnership with member Councils.
 Recovery Facility, Baywaste, Coppin and Mathieson Road transfer stations.

-Other property and services

-To facilitate the sustainable economic development of the region together with the provision of responsible and accountable management of the EMRC.
-Includes activities and projects of the EMRC's Sustainability directorate, the operations of the Ascot Place activity and records the activities associated with public works overheads, plant operation, materials, salaries and wages.
+Other property and services To facilitate the sustainable economic Includes activities and projects of the EMRC's Sustainability directorate, development of the region together with the the operations of the Ascot Place activity and records the activities associated provision of responsible and accountable with public works overheads, plant operation, materials, salaries and wages. management of the EMRC.